microsoft/vscode-anycode/README.md

 A language extension that **inaccurately** implements the following features

 * expand/shrink selection
-* outline, quick-outline, and breadcrumps
+* outline, quick-outline, and breadcrumbs
-* (limit) workspace symbol search
+* (limited) workspace symbol search
 * parse tree based diagnostics

 This extension should be used when running in enviroments that don't allow for running actual language services.